A guide to evaluating and securing the proper validator to stake your digital assets with.

 Validators, also known as miners, solve challenging computational arithmetic problems in proof of work (PoW) systems like the first Ethereum chain to earn the ability to verify transactions and collect rewards for their “labor”.
 In Proof-of-Stake mechanisms like Cosmos or Polkadot, validators are given rewards as long as they stake the network’s asset.
 Delegators can stake their assets through validators, so they don’t need to run nodes themselves.
 This mechanism helps secure the network by imposing the need to lock up value in the network to participate in the consensus decisions.

-Now, that might leave you with one additional questions: what is staking?
-Staking is the process of delegating your tokens to a validator to help the underlying proof-of-stake blockchain network operate more efficiently and securely.
+Now, that might leave you with one additional question: what is staking?
+Staking is the process of delegating your tokens to a Validator to help the underlying proof-of-stake blockchain network operate more efficiently and securely.

 That said, selecting the best validator doesn’t just have financial benefits for you, it also helps to decentralize the blockchain network and incentivizes other stakeholders of the chain to participate.
 So, here’s how to select a validator.